codeclimate/codeclimate-rubocop/config/contents/style/ascii_comments.md

-This cop checks for non-ascii (non-English) characters in comments.
+Checks for non-ascii (non-English) characters in comments.
 You could set an array of allowed non-ascii chars in `AllowedChars` attribute (copyright notice "©" by default).